 Our goal was to raise $25,000 for the purchase of new front doors for our building.
 The new doors will provide much-needed accessibility and security and will be more energy efficient.
 This upgrade will include automatic openers and a security system.

-Over the past year, Employment Skills Center has served more than 700 members of the community, free of charge.
-Our students have achieved countless goals, to include obtaining a GED, gaining employment, earning better wages, and entering vocational training and post-secondary education.
+For more than 55 years, Employment Skills Center has served members of the community by providing programs and services free of charge.
+These programs empower our students to gain employment, earn better wages, and enter vocational training and post-secondary education.

-Making a donation to Employment Skills Center today will mean giving our students the extra boost they need to build successful careers and improve their quality of life.
+Making a donation to Employment Skills Center today will be giving our students the extra boost they need to build successful careers while improving the quality of their lives!

 “Jobs today are changing faster than ever.
 The Employment Skills Center plays a pivotal role in helping local residents discover, apply and position themselves within vibrant careers that offer expansive room for growth and advancement.
 Year upon year, we’ve invested in their outstanding Nurse Aide Training program because we know their hardworking students are benefiting from a fresh start and needed income.
 When it comes to delivering quality health care to members of our community, they’re an incredible asset.”